AlexTaguchi/nlp-notes/README.md

 <img src="figures/BiLSTM_attention.png" alt="BiLSTM_attention" height="400">

 How the hidden states are weighted depends upon the specific application:
-- Sequence-to-sequence model: A sequence is passed through an encoder, and the final hidden state is passed through a decoder for translation.
+- **Sequence-to-sequence**: A sequence is passed through an encoder, and the final hidden state is passed through a decoder for translation.
 The attention weights are a function of [1] the previous decoder hidden state and [2] each of the encoder hidden states.
 This allows sequence-to-sequence models to focus on the most relevant token(s) from the untranslated sequence at each step of the decoding (translation) process:

   <img src="figures/sequence_to_sequence.png" alt="sequence_to_sequence" height="400">

-- Self attention model: The attention model can also create distant connections between tokens within the same sequence, thus eliminating the long-term memory loss problems of the LSTM/GRU models altogether.
+- **Self attention**: The attention model can also create distant connections between tokens within the same sequence, thus eliminating the long-term memory loss problems of the LSTM/GRU models altogether.
 First, *key*, *value*, and *query* vectors are computed from the inputs:

   <img src="figures/self_attention_key_value_query.gif" alt="self_attention_key_value_query" height="400">